WQCD (AM): History

-The former call letters WDLR represent the station's city of license: W Delaware.

 ICS Holdings sold WDLR, along with WQTT and WVXG, to Delmar Communications, Inc. effective December 30, 2014.
 The price for the transaction was $250,000.

 WDLR began simulcasting its programming on 92.9 FM in June 2016.
 The FM signal is transmitted from the same location as the AM towers, off U.S. 36/State Route 37 on the east side of Delaware.
-On July 15, 2020, WDLR began an additional simulcast on WVKO (now WWCD) and its translator W225CS, both located in Columbus.
+On July 15, 2020, WDLR began an additional simulcast on WVKO (now WXGT) and its translator W225CS, both located in Columbus.
 Weeks later, WDLR adopted a new format and slogan called "My 92.9".
-The format now includes hits from the 2000's, as well as a different song lineup.During this era, the station broadcast high school football and basketball, along with serving as the Delaware affiliate for the Cleveland Indians Radio Network, and also served as the flagship station for coverage of the annual Little Brown Jug horse racing event.
+The format now includes hits from the 2000s, as well as a different song lineup.
+During this era, the station broadcast high school football and basketball, along with serving as the Delaware affiliate for the Cleveland Indians Radio Network, and also served as the flagship station for coverage of the annual Little Brown Jug horse racing event.
 WDLR was a local affiliate for ABC News Radio, ONN Radio and the Ohio Ag Net and carried hourly updates from Fox Sports Radio and localized weather forecasts from WeatherBug.

 On September 1, 2020, WDLR and WMYC re-branded as "My 92.9".

-On November 21 of that year, WMYC would drop the format to adopt an alternative rock format under the operation of WWCD Limited; at that time, it was similarly announced that WDLR would begin simulcasting the new format of WMYC on January 1, 2021.
+On November 21, 2020, WMYC would drop the format to adopt an alternative rock format under the operation of WWCD Limited; at that time, it was similarly announced that WDLR would begin simulcasting the new format of WMYC on January 1, 2021.
 The station changed its call sign to WQCD on December 8, 2020.

+The local marketing agreement with WWCD Limited ended on January 31, 2024.
+On February 1, Delmar Media launched an in-house alternative rock format on WWCD (the former WMYC; renamed WXGT) and WQCD as "93X".
+Delmar announced that the first ten days of "93X" would be commercial-free, and that the station would carry news updates from ABC News Radio.
+After five weeks, WXGT and WQCD moved to an oldies format on March 8, 2024, returning to the "My 92.9" branding used in 2020 and retaining the ABC affiliation; Delmar had continued to use the "My" branding in the Delaware area on WDLR (1270 AM).

+On March 18, 2025, WQCD changed their format from oldies to Spanish tropical, branded as "Rumba 92.9" (Temporary format; WQCD will be changing to Regional Mexican as "La Grande 92.9 on April 1).